-- Applications/Games freezing, hanging, or crashing
+- Applications or Games freezing, hanging, or crashing

 - Random PC restarts